-Do you want to learn more about multi-family investment properties in Twin Cities?
+Do you want to learn more about multi-family investment properties in Minnesota?
 Check out our post for some of the pros and cons!

 Multi-family investment properties can help to grow your real estate portfolio.
 In fact, many people use owner-occupied multi-family properties to begin their investing careers.
 By living in one of the units of the building yourself, you will be able to purchase the property (up to 4 units) with an FHA loan and a low down payment.
 The rent you are charging the other tenants in the building should pay your mortgage as well as many other costs of ownership.
 In essence, you will be able to live for free while building equity and saving money.
 Win.
 Win.
 Win.

 Below, we discuss the pros and cons of owning multi-family properties.
 Not just owner-occupied ones, but properties that are completely tenant occupied as well.
-Learn more about what’s involved than give us a call to find the best deals on multi-family properties in Twin Cities!
+Learn more about what’s involved than give us a call to find the best deals on multi-family properties in Minnesota!